rsarwar87/de10-sky-tracker/README.md

 Running
 ```
-export SKY_IP="127.0.0.1" # only if you are runing indiserver locally and not on the DE10_nano
+export SKY_IP="192.168.1.122" # only if you are runing indiserver locally and not on the DE10_nano -- update ip as appropiate
 kstars
 ```
 after first connect make the following changes: